manoharan-lab/holopy/docs/source/tutorial/install.rst

 Dependencies
 ------------

-HoloPy's hard dependencies can be found in `requirements.txt <https://github.com/manoharan-lab/holopy/blob/master/requirements.txt>`_.
+HoloPy's hard dependencies can be found in the `environment.yml` file in the root of the GitHub repository.
 Optional dependencies for certain calculations include:

 * `a-dda <http://code.google.com/p/a-dda/>`_ (Discrete Dipole calculations of arbitrary scatterers)